avinashkarn/avikarn.com/_posts/2019-04-20-GBS-SNP-calling-tutorial.md

 share-img: /image/GBS/GBS.png
 ---

-__Genotype-by-Sequencing (GBS)__ is reduced representation of a genome, which utilizes restriction enzymes (e.g. ApeKI) and NextGen sequencing to identify biallelic markers and presence/absence markers.
+__Genotype-by-Sequencing (GBS)__ is reduced representation of a genome, which utilizes restriction enzymes (e.g. *ApeKI*) and NextGen sequencing to identify biallelic markers and presence/absence markers.

-In this post, my attempt is to consisely present the GBS SNP calling process in *7 steps* using the TASSEL GBSv2 pipeline.
+__In this post__, my attempt is to consisely present the GBS SNP calling process in *7 steps* using the TASSEL GBSv2 pipeline.
 Pleae note:, <strong>Buckler et al. </strong> provides descriptive documentation on this SNP calling at https://www.maizegenetics.net/tassel

 <center> <h2> Flowchart of the GBSv2 SNP calling pipeline </h2></center>
 <center><img src="/image/GBS/gbsv2pipeline.png"></center>

 <h2> Step 1.
 Preparing files and creating folders </h2>
-To get started, create four folders named: <strong> fastq  key  output  referenceGenome </strong>, using the command below:
+To get started, create four folders named: `fastq`, `key`, `output`, `referenceGenome`, using the command below:
 ```bash
 $ mkdir fastq  key  output  referenceGenome
 ```
 __1.1__ Place the GBS sequencing files (.fastq.gz) files in the <strong> fastq </strong> folder.
-Please remember the file names has to be in this fromat * flowcell_lane_fastq.txt.gz * If your fastq files does not have <strong>.fastq.txt.gz </strong> extenion, then pleae re-name them.
+Please remember the file names has to be in this fromat `flowcell_lane_fastq.txt.gz` If your fastq files does not have `.fastq.txt.gz`extenion, then pleae re-name them.

 __1.2__ Prepare the *Key file* with headers and information shown below figure, and place the file in the <strong> key </strong> folder.
 <center><img src="/image/GBS/keyfile.png"></center>

-__1.3__ Download the reference genome file and place it in the <strong> referenceGenome </strong> folder.
+__1.3__ Download the reference genome file and place it in the `referenceGenome` folder.

 <h2> Step 2.
 GBSSeqToTagDBPlugin</h2>
-In this step, *GBSSeqToTagDBPlugin* identifies tags and the taxa from the fastq files and store in the local database.
+In this step, `GBSSeqToTagDBPlugin` identifies tags and the taxa from the fastq files and store in the local database.
 Command:
 ```bash
 $ /programs/tassel-5-standalone_20180419/run_pipeline.pl -Xms20G -Xmx50G -fork1 -GBSSeqToTagDBPlugin -e ApeKI -i fastq/ -db output/GBSV2.db -k key/keyFile_160_271.txt -kmerLength 64 -minKmerL 20 -mnQS 20 -mxKmerNum 100000000 -endPlugin -runfork1
 ```
 In the above command, ApeKI = enzyme used in the library preparation; GBSV2.db = the name of the local database.

 <h2> Step 3.
 TagExportToFastqPlugin</h2>
-In this step, *TagExportToFastqPlugin* is used to retrieve the distinct tags stored in the <strong>GBSV2.db</strong> database, and reformmated to the fastq tags, which can be read by the *Bowtie2* aligner program.
+In this step, `TagExportToFastqPlugin` is used to retrieve the distinct tags stored in the <strong>GBSV2.db</strong> database, and reformmated to the fastq tags, which can be read by the *Bowtie2* aligner program.
 The output is a *.sam* file .
 Command:
 ```bash
 $ /programs/tassel-5-standalone_20180419/run_pipeline.pl -Xms20G -Xmx50G -fork1 -TagExportToFastqPlugin -db output/GBSV2.db -o output/tagsForAlign.fa.gz -c 1 -endPlugin  -runfork1
 ```